|SSM Cardinal Glennon Children's Medical Center|

 Of course, almost all jobs have hidden safety hazards: falling off a ladder while reaching for a box on a high shelf, slipping on a newly mopped floor, or being bitten by an unruly pet are just a few risks your teen could encounter on the job or at the workplace.

 Other job injuries have more recently become common, such as carpal tunnel syndrome (an overuse injury in the wrists) and other repetitive stress injuries (RSIs).
-Though mostly associated with computer work, RSIs can also develop as the result of scanning items as a supermarket checker.
+They're mostly associated with computer work, but RSIs also can develop from scanning items as a supermarket checker.

 According to the National Institute for Occupational Safety and Health (NIOSH, which is part of the Centers for Disease Control and Prevention) in 2006: